Learn System Design

 Let's walk through exactly what happens when a user posts a new comment.

-- The users drafts a comment from their device (commentor client)
+- The users drafts a comment from their device (commenter client)

-- The commenter client sends the comment to the comment management service via the POST /comment/create API endpoint which is exposed by the load balancer.
+- The commenter client sends the comment to the comment management service via the POST /comments/:liveVideoId API endpoint.

 - The comment management service receives the request and stores the comment in the comments database.

-2) Viewers can see all comments in near real-time as they are posted
+2) Viewers can see new comments being posted while they are watching the live video.

-This is a simple approach that works well for small scale applications, but it doesn't scale.
+This is a start, but it doesn't scale.
 As the number of comments and viewers grows, the polling frequency will need to increase to keep up with the demand.
 This will put a lot of strain on the database and will result in many unnecessary requests (since most of the times there will be no new comments to fetch).
 In order to meet our requirements of "near real-time" comments, we would need to poll the database every few milliseconds, which isn't feasible.

 3) Viewers can see comments made before they joined the live feed

-We can easily fetch the most recent N comments by directly querying the database with our GET /comments/:liveVideoId endpoint.
-However, this endpoint will not allow us to fetch older comments.
-To do that, we will need to introduce pagination.
+To do that, we can introduce pagination.
 Pagination is a common technique used to break up a large set of results into smaller chunks.
 It is typically used in conjunction with infinite scrolling to allow users to load more results as they scroll down the page.

 Bad Solution: Offset Pagination